PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 ### MobaXterm ![recommended-shield]
 ------
-> Feel free to skip this secection if you have/prefer using other softwares for `SSH` connection and `STFP` file transfer.
+> Feel free to skip this session if you have/prefer using other softwares or using text editor and edit directly on Linux using command line.
 <br/>

 #### What is MobaXterm?